Gunne Sax Dresses From the Seventies

 Be sure to check actual garment measurements against your own body measurements if you must buy without an opportunity to try things on.
 Older garments can be taken in if necessary, but letting them out is risky business.
 Take it from an experienced alterations specialist: better too big than too small!

-To the right: full-length view of the vintage black velvet dress shown above.
+A full-length view of the vintage black velvet dress shown above.
 Isn't the collar just lovely!

 Make Your Own Dress